wzyboy/fricat/docs/go2rtc-upstream-reconnect-discontinuity.md

 This mitigation may prevent FFmpeg from trusting the discontinuous RTP clock, but it is not a substitute for correcting or explicitly signaling producer replacement in go2rtc.

+## Controlled A/B reproduction

+The Frigate VM's network interface was disconnected for exactly seven seconds.
+CAM1 through CAM4 used `preset-rtsp-restream`; CAM5 through CAM8 used
+`preset-rtsp-generic` for their main record/audio inputs.
+Detect substreams continued to use the restream preset for all cameras.

+All eight cameras' main and sub go2rtc producers reached their five-second upstream timeout.
+Persistent FFmpeg detect sessions then reported large RTP sequence discontinuities (`bad cseq`), confirming that new RTP tracks had been attached to existing downstream sessions.
+No recording FFmpeg process timed out or restarted during the seven-second interruption.

+The groups behaved differently:

+- CAM1 through CAM4 produced a final partial segment containing 803 to 866 AAC
+  packets over approximately 7.3 to 9.6 seconds.
+Many packet durations collapsed to 0.000125 seconds.
+The recorders then stopped producing segments.
+- Frigate's 120-second recording watchdog restarted all four restream recorders approximately 96 to 117 seconds later.
+- CAM5 through CAM8 produced normal partial recovery segments containing 57 to
+  61 AAC packets over approximately 7.2 to 7.8 seconds, followed by 31 to 32
+  packets over approximately four seconds, and then continued recording.
+- None of the four generic recorders restarted; their original process IDs remained active.

+This controlled result strongly supports wall-clock input timestamps as an effective Frigate-side mitigation.
+It also reproduces another consequence of the same RTP discontinuity: the restream consumers can generate a burst of near-zero-duration AAC packets and then stall, rather than always producing the previously observed one-packet/huge-duration form.